uhppoted/uhppoted-wiegand/README.md

 `uhppoted-wiegand` implements a _Raspberry Pi Pico_ reader/emulator for a Wiegand-26 interface.

-The project is **mostly** a just-for-fun exploration of the capabilities of the RP2040 PIO but could also be useful as a basis for:
+Utility project to emulate a Wiegand reader/writer using the RaspberryPi RP2040 PIO for:

 - testing and debugging
-- interfacing non-standard/off-brand readers and keypads to the UHPPOTE L0x access controllers
+- interfacing non-standard and off-brand readers and keypads to the UHPPOTE L0x access controllers

 The project includes:
 - M5Stack Wiegand-26 emulator
 - prototype (breadboard) PIO based Wiegand-26 reader emulator which can write a Wiegand-26 card out to a controller
 - prototype (breadboard) PIO based Wiegand-26 controller emulator which can read from Wiegand-26 reader and unlock a door
 - prototype (breadboard) PIO based Wiegand-26 'universal' reader/writer implementation

-## Raison d'être

-The RP2040 PIO is an intriguing peripheral and this project was an excuse to explore its capabilities and limitations.
-Wiegand-26 is particularly simple protocol and does not even begin to push the boundaries of the PIO but the code and associated information may be useful for other things.

 ## Status